Mazinger Z vs. The Great General of Darkness: Plot

 Dr. Hell, Mazinger Z's main enemy, has been defeated and killed in battle, and finally Kouji Kabuto and the rest of his friends can take a break from their duty of defending Japan and the world from evil.

 However, during a storm after a very hot day in the beach, Boss, Mucha and Nuke have a disturbing vision of a prophet that heralds the end of the world, claiming that the dead will raise and destroy the human race, and that the General of Darkness will attack from air, sea and land.
 The only hope of defense is an iron fortress, Mazinger.
-After these words, the strange figure disappears.

-When Boss tells these events to Koji and Sayaka, they barely credit what he says, mocking him and disregarding this prophecy as only an illusion caused by the intense heat.
-They start listening to music on the radio, but are soon interrupted by reports of attacks by bizarre monsters in several important cities including London (attacked by Aquatic Beast Arimoth), Moscow (by Reptile Beast Gurosten), Paris (by Superhuman Beast Arsoth), and New York (by Aerial Beast Orbee).
+When Boss tells these events to Koji and Sayaka, they mock him and disregard this prophecy as an illusion caused by the intense heat.
+They listen to music on the radio, but are interrupted by reports of attacks by bizarre monsters in several cities including London (attacked by Aquatic Beast Arimoth), Moscow (by Reptile Beast Gurosten), Paris (by Superhuman Beast Arsoth), and New York (by Aerial Beast Orbee).

-In his base, Archduke Gorgon, who had outlived Hell and his servants, rejoices while watching the attacks, and decides that now it's Japan's turn to fall.
+In his base, Archduke Gorgon, who had outlived Hell and his servants, rejoices while watching the attacks, and decides that now it is Japan's turn to fall.
 At his command, beasts Dante, Saraga, Birdian, Raigon, Mommothos and Suruba emerge from the sea, heading for Tokyo.
 These are later revealed to be the Mikene Empire's Warrior Beasts.

-In the Photonic Research Institute, Koji takes control of Mazinger and flies to the city, while Diana A and Boss Borot watch the monsters fly in direction to Tokyo.
-When he finally finds the monsters, Koji is surprised by the fact that unlike anything he had ever faced before, they are able to speak and seem to have a mind of their own.
-Mazinger had previously fought against Gorgon's monsters, but these are some of Mikene's finest, and won't be so easy to take down.
+In the Photonic Research Institute, Koji takes control of Mazinger and flies to the city, while Diana A and Boss Borot watch the monsters fly toward Tokyo.
+When he finally finds the monsters, Koji is surprised that unlike anything he has faced before, they are able to speak and seem to have a mind of their own.
+Mazinger had previously fought against Gorgon's monsters, but these are some of Mikene's finest, and will not be so easy to take down.

-He is first lured into the sea where he has to deal with the fierce Suruba, but manages to defeat her and goes back to the city, now completely under fire.
-The next monster he slaughters is Saraga, beheading both of its heads, but also receiving great damage in his wings due to the beast's acid venom.
+He is first lured into the sea where he has to deal with Suruba, but manages to defeat her and goes back to the city, now completely under fire.
+The next monster he slaughters is Saraga, beheading both of its heads, but also receiving great damage in his wings from the beast's acid venom.

-In the meantime, the Institute is reached by the menacing monsters.
+In the meantime, the Institute is reached by the monsters.
 The Super Barrier is quickly beaten by Dante's tornado, leaving Diana and Boss to stand for the building.
-Unfortunately they are no match to the powerful mecha and end up (as usual) literally in pieces.
+They are no match to the powerful mecha and end up (as usual) literally in pieces.
 Now helpless, those in the Institute, including Shiro and Dr. Yumi, are forced to evacuate.
 Shiro forgets Koji's birthday present in a room, and returns to collect it.
-Tragically, the violent hits on the walls cause the ceiling to weaken and fall, crushing Shiro.
+The violent hits on the walls cause the ceiling to weaken and fall, crushing Shiro.